ivan-lednev/obsidian-day-planner/README.md

 Commands are used to insert a Day Planner for today within any note as well as unlinking the Day Planner for today from its current note.

+>Note: To add the Day Planner to the current note you first need to Link the Day Planner to the current note by running either one of the commands "Day Planner: Link today's Day Planner to the current Note" or "Day Planner: Add a Day Planner template for today to the current note" from the command palette.

 The Day Planner can be placed anywhere within a note as long as the format provided is used.
 Only the Day Planner section of the note will be updated as time progresses.

 ### Complete Past Planner Items